 The Homeless Impact Division receives complaints and concerns about people living outdoors.
-In January, our outreach specialists followed up on 54 requests with an average of 33 hours until the outreach specialist was able to make first contact with the person experiencing homelessness.
+In February, MHID followed up on 54 requests with an average of 33 hours until the outreach specialist was able to make first contact with the person experiencing homelessness.